Managing Calls through the Web Interface

 if a participant is displayed in a spotlighted windowBy clicking

-, a block of buttons for managing the participant will open:
+, a panel with participant management buttons will open:

 # DTMF dialing

-To view detailed information about the connection with a user, click on the field with their name or address.
-A Connection information window will open, displaying detailed data on the protocols used in the connection, as well as the incoming and outgoing video and audio streams.
+To view detailed information about the connection with a subscriber, click the Connection information button in the same menu.
+A Connection information window will open with detailed data about the protocols used in the connection, as well as the incoming and outgoing video and audio streams.

-At any point during the conference, you can manually assign a priority video layout window to a specific participant.
-To do this, click the
+At any time during the conference, you can manually assign the priority video window in the layout to a specific participant.
+To do this, click on the

 .